awurster/Splunk-.conf-2014/Cisco_Sources_Setup.md

     my-first-ASA# show run logging

+#### IDS / IPS ####

+##### Sourcefire eStreamer #####

+* WIP *

+1 - on the source fire manager... generate the client SSL certificate (so you can authorise against the API and pull events).

+2 - then you put that file on your splunk server (depending if you "split" the app up.. could go in Forwarder / Indexer or even Search Head directly). path should be like:

+    /opt/splunk/etc/apps/Sourcefire/bin/your_client_cert.pkcs12

+then the script reads in the "your_client_cert" file.

 #### Content Security ####
 ESA and WSA logs are quite different, although they both run AsyncOS, hence the same section.